gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 this plugin should be listed _before_ the offline plugin so that it can cache the created manifest.webmanifest.

-If you use the "automatic mode" (described below), this plugin will also add a favicon link to your html pages.
+If you use the "automatic mode" or "hybrid mode" (described below), this plugin will also add a favicon link and "apple-touch-icon" links to your html pages.

 ## Install